bens4lsu/theskinny-publish/Content/blog2/old-man-young-boy.md

 Kolya is pretty much past the toddler stage where he has cute mispronunciations of words.
 These are the only ones left that I an think of:

-<b>pan-a-cake</b>:  There's a mix-up between the pat-a-cake and the pancake breakfast food.
+**pan-a-cake**:  There's a mix-up between the pat-a-cake and the pancake breakfast food.
 This word encompasses both.

-<b>applecado</b>:  That green vegetable that you mush up to make guacamole.
+**applecado**:  That green vegetable that you mush up to make guacamole.
 There's also some confusion between this and the jalapeno, as he touched a tiny bit of avocado to his lips and then claimed that he needed something to drink in order to relieve the burning.

-<b>yogrit</b>:  Yogurt.
+***yogrit**:  Yogurt.
 He's gotten pretty much everyone in the house saying it this way.
 Vanya might have even come around to thinking that this is the correct pronunciation.